Kvi666/kvi666/README.md

 # 👋 Welcome to Kaweesha Prabhath's GitHub!

 Hi!
-I'm Kaweesha Prabhath, a Senior Developer at Advirto Digital with a passion for crafting responsive, user-friendly web applications.
+I'm Kaweesha Prabhath, a Developer with a passion for crafting responsive, user-friendly web applications.
 My expertise spans full-stack development, UI/UX design, and creating intuitive digital solutions.
 Check out my [portfolio website](https://kaweeshaprabhath.me) for more about my projects and experience!

 ---